AnugiW-creator/3C273_QuakeCatalogue/README.md

 Manual_detection: Adaptation of demo code used to manually detect arrival times.
 Mostly implemented on training data due to time constraints.

 NSAC_trial_code : A machine learnining algorithm using Neural Networks to predict the arrival times of the Moonquakes.
 Start training the Network with the datasets.

+The NSAC_trial_code is also available on this GoogleColab link: https://colab.research.google.com/drive/1KFcGjdFdS9JLQhcKMddqbiXsNc1I1g-0#scrollTo=voGUjB-tcTlX